7y3opm21/ChatterboxToolkitUI/README.md

 1.  **Python**: Version **3.11** is required.
 2.  **Git**: For cloning the repository.
-3.  **NVIDIA GPU & CUDA**: For acceptable performance, an NVIDIA GPU is highly recommended.
+3.  **CUDA Compatible GPU**: For acceptable performance, a GPU is highly recommended.
 The underlying models will be extremely slow on a CPU.
 4.  **FFmpeg**: This is a critical dependency for performing various audio processing tasks.

 ## Installation Instructions